pytest-dev/pytest-cov/README.rst

 Limitations
 ===========

-For distributed testing the slaves must have the pytest-cov package installed.
-This is needed since the plugin must be registered through setuptools for pytest to start the plugin on the slave.
+For distributed testing the workers must have the pytest-cov package installed.
+This is needed since the plugin must be registered through setuptools for pytest to start the plugin on the worker.

 For subprocess measurement environment variables must make it from the main process to the subprocess.
 The python used by the subprocess must have pytest-cov installed.
 The subprocess must